gigagp/1p-sst-v1/README.md

 # Case for a 1-probe shutter speed tester based on the hiroshootsfilm project

-_This is my attempt to create a case/housing for the electronics and components for a 1-probe shutter speed tester._
+_This is my attempt to create a case/housing for the electronics and components of a 1-probe shutter speed tester._

 ## Project goals:
 - A 3D printable case to house shutter speed tester electronics